bucs445fall2025/project-touchinggrass/sprints/ch6-sprint/sprint.md

 - Add sprites for every rotation of every tetris piece
 - Add the ability to move a piece back and forth in the game panel with the right and left buttons
+- Add the ability to move a piece down with the down button
+- Add the ability to rotate pieces

 ### Issues and Risks